Accreditation for ESD Instructor Training Programs

 What is Accreditation?

-Accreditation is the formal review process and recognition by the ESD Credentialing Committee, an independent and authorized body, to determine if an ESD instructor training and certifying program aligns to defined universal standards of quality.
-Accreditation ensures the program meets industry-specific criteria and recognized benchmarks of excellence.
+Accreditation is the formal review process and recognition by the ESD Credentialing Committee, an independent and authorized body, to determine if an ESD instructor training program aligns to defined universal standards of quality.
+Accreditation ensures the training program meets industry-specific criteria and recognized benchmarks of excellence.
 Accredited programs demonstrate adherence to industry guidelines and ethics, have competent trainers and effective curricula, and adequately prepare individuals to become experts in the field of ESD.

 Why become Accredited through the IAESDP?